control-toolbox/OptimalControl.jl/docs/src/tutorial-basic-example-f.md

 !!! note "Nota bene"

-    There are two ways to define an optimal control problem:
-    - using functions like in this example, see also the [`Model` documentation](https://control-toolbox.org/OptimalControl.jl/stable/api-ctbase/model.html#api-ctbase-model) for more details.
+    - For details about the syntax used above to describe the optimal control problem, check the [`Model` documentation](@ref api-ctbase-model).
-    - using an abstract formulation, see for instance [basic example](@ref basic) to compare.
+    - You can also define the optimal control problem with an abstract syntax.
+See for instance [basic example](@ref basic) to compare or for a comprehensive introduction to the abstract syntax, check [this tutorial](@ref abstract).

-## Solve the problem and plot the solution
+## Solve and plot

 We can solve it simply with: